 Just like every redbud has a special notable characteristic, the Ruby Falls redbud tree is best known for its weeping habit.
 It is a lovely compact kind of tree with a weeping canopy, making it ideal for small gardens and other similar-sized landscapes.

-Best described as a distinctive dwarf redbud, the Ace of Hearts variety is perfect for small gardens and yards.
+Best described as a distinctive dwarf redbud tree, the Ace of Hearts variety is perfect for small gardens and yards.
 It produces clusters of pea-like, light violet-pink blooms that grow during early spring.
-Its leaves have a unique heart shape, which is one reason why the plant is called ‘ace of hearts.’
+Its leaves have a unique heart shape, which is one reason why the plant is called the ‘ace of hearts.’